rubysolo/termistat/README.md

 Termistat provides a default configuration that will display your status bar in the top right corner of your terminal.
-Using the configuration DSL, you can position the status bar to your liking.
+Using the configuration DSL, you can customize the status bar to your liking.

     Termistat.config do
       position   :top
       align      :center
+      background :black
+      foreground :magenta
     end

-*TODO*
-* actual implementation for alignment config option
-* color support

 ## Requirements